cslarsen/csl.name/_posts/2016-06-05-gcc-optimization-fix.md

     return x + ((y+y*4) <<6 )

-It does the *exact* same for the straight-forward version,
+LLVM will do the *exact* same for the straight-forward version,

     unsigned offset(unsigned x, unsigned y)
     {
       return x + y*320;
     }

 and 32-bit targets are structurally equivalent.

-But what about GCC?
+But what about **GCC**?
 It goes even further!

 Compiling the original shift-and-add code with